thewolmer/WolPortal/app/(pages)/blogs/posts/a-glimpse-into-the-future-of-moonie-moo-and-armobot.md

 ### Moonie Moo NFT's Delightful Touch

-As Moonie Moo NFT continues to innovate, it's not just about the mechanics; it's about the experience.
-Moonie Moo V2 'Pimp my Moonie' Feature is adding a charming layer to the NFT.
+As Moonie Moo NFT continues to innovate, Moonie Moo V2 'Pimp my Moonie' Feature is adding a charming layer to the NFT.
 Holders can customize their Moonie Moo PFP and enjoy sharing with others across social media.
 Picture Moonie Moo in various poses, holding a "good morning" cup, raising a toast, a beer or working on a laptop.
-This feature is now open for public [here](https://mooniemoo.io/nft/pimp/?utm_source=wolmer.me)
+This feature is now open for holders [here](https://mooniemoo.io/nft/pimp/?utm_source=wolmer.me)

 ![Moonie Moo Holding A Cup](https://imgur.com/ZeNLYGY.png '104')